List of Disney+ Hotstar original films

-This article is a list of streaming television films which released on Disney+ Hotstar, or just Hotstar, (Note: in Singapore, Canada and the United Kingdom) an Indian subscription video on-demand over-the-top streaming service owned by Disney Star and operated by the Disney Entertainment division of The Walt Disney Company since its launch as Hotstar in February 2015 by the formerly-named Star India.
+This article is a list of streaming television films which released on JioHotstar, or just Hotstar, an Indian subscription video on-demand over-the-top streaming service owned and operated by JioStar. a Joint Venture between Disney India, Reliance Industries and the latter's Subsidiary Viacom18.
+It was launched in February 2015 as Star India Hotstar, later renamed as Disney+ Hotstar in April 2020 and as JioHotstar in February 2025.

 Indian original films

 Disney+ Hotstar Multiplex

 Also dubbed as Hotstar Premiere Nights where the service operated only as Hotstar.
 The below titles are exclusively streaming on the platform forgoing their theatrical releases.